cabinetoffice/gap-automated-tests/README.md

 To run the tests in the GUI, you have two options.
 The one you choose dictates whether the tests automatically rerun when you make changes to them.

 - `npm run cy:open:watch`
-- `npm run cy:open:nowatch`
+- `npm run cy:open:nowatch` / `npm run cy:open`

 Both of these will open a window that will allow you to select your browser, then select test suites to run.

-It can be useful to have file watching on when debugging failures `npm run cy:open:watch`.
+It can be useful to have file watching on when debugging failures: `npm run cy:open:watch`

 However, if you are writing tests for a new journey, it can often be better to turn it off `npm run cy:open:nowatch`, allowing you to run through the journey and obtain the required data selectors etc. without the tests running every time you make a change.

+You can just use `npm run cy:open` as well which will do the same thing as `npm run cy:open:nowatch`

 ### Console

-To run the tests in the command line, run `npm run cy:run:all` - this will output the Cypress report in your console, and also generate a HTML report as below.
+To run all the tests via the command line, run:

+- `npm run cy:run:all`

+This will output the Cypress report in your console, and also generate a HTML report as below.
 Alternatively you can run them for a single suite:

 - `npm run cy:run:find`